thomiaditya/nvim-configuration/README.md

 # "Not really a stylist" Stylist Neovim Configuration

 Neovim is such a great tool that I use until the end of the day (if I may).
-But you know, everyone want a better style for their tools, and this is my best (dont judge me if it doesnt).
+But you know, everyone want a better style for their tools, and this is my best.